 Remembering the Camino – the tale of two women, by Sharon

 Remembering the Camino, Cindy Thomas still can’t believe she walked 800 kilometers in Spain this fall.
 Would she do it again?
-Without question -it was the opportunity of the lifetime and a learning experience filled with challenges and precious memories she will never forget.
+Without question -it was the opportunity of a lifetime and a learning experience filled with challenges and precious memories she will never forget.

 Thomas and her friend Michelle Pilon gave back to their community by taking a pilgrimage in Spain that has been walked for thousands of years.
 The North Simcoe women who had their own personal reasons for going, braved the 40 plus day trek one week apart with the support of many behind them.
 In doing so they raised approximately $5,000 for Huronia Communities Foundation.